-A 2008 review of research suggested that, for this reason, CBD may play a role in chronic pain management.
+A 2008 review of research into CBD and its possible mechanism of action suggested that CBD could play a role in chronic pain management.

-CBD is available as an oil or powder that can be used to make cream or gel, which people can apply to the skin in areas affected by arthritis.
+CBD is available as an oil or powder, which it is possible to use to make creams or gels that people can apply to the skin of the areas affected by arthritis.

-Small-scale studies have found CBD oil to be well tolerated, but some people may experience mild side effects.
-These include:
+Small-scale studies have found that people generally tolerate CBD well, but some individuals may experience mild side effects.

-Some people may have an allergic reaction to CBD oil, so testing the oil on a small area of skin is recommended.
+Some people may have an allergic reaction to CBD oil, so it is best to try applying the oil to a small area of skin first.

 CBD oil shows promise as a treatment for arthritis pain.
-The way researchers believe it affects receptors in the brain and immune system means it may reduce inflammation and pain.
+If it affects receptors in the brain and immune system in the way that researchers believe, it may reduce inflammation and pain.

-However, more research is needed before researchers can say with certainty that CBD oil is an effective treatment for arthritis pain.
+However, more studies are necessary before researchers can say with certainty that CBD oil is an effective treatment for arthritis pain.

 Will CBD help with arthritis, and will it be better than the drugs that are currently available?